TomIrimescu/tomirimescu/README.md

 ---

-## Being a lifetime learner is fun...
+## Being a lifetime learner is very rewarding...
 ### I have enrolled in 92 udemy development courses.
 https://www.udemy.com/user/tom-irimescu